 Online entries are available through FairEntry.com for all contests, livestock entries, and indoor entries, except the Flower Division.
-For those who are not comfortable entering indoor exhibits online prior to the deadline you may come to the Rogers County Building, 416 South Brady, Claremore, to get your items entered on August 22-1:00-6:00 p.m. or August 24, 9:00 a.m. til 12-Noon.
+For those who are not comfortable entering indoor exhibits online prior to the deadline you may come to the Rogers County Building, 416 South Brady, Claremore, to get your items entered on August 21 from 1:00 p.m. - 6:00 p.m. or August 23 from 9:00 a.m. til 12-Noon.
 Information sheets are available at the OSU Extension Office, 918-923-4958